shubham1706/Extraction-based-Text-Summarization/README.md

 Here what I have done:

-- Reads the article and breaks into sentences.
+- Reading the article and breaking it into sentences.
 - Tokenizing the sentences.
 - Cleaning the sentences.
 - Creating the vectors of the sentences with the GloVe's pretrained word embeddings on wikipedia data.